lamba92/ktor-spa/README.md

     // inside bundled resources or current working directory folderPath = "not/root/folder/"

-    // The url ath wich tour spa should be served.
+    // The url at which tour spa should be served.
 This
     // is usefull if you want to serve a spa not at the
     // root of your website
     spaRoute = "/something"